- Fantastic Team

 We are certified:

-Clay soil becomes heavy and compact when soggy, reducing the levels of oxygen and nutrients in the soil significantly, resulting in a boggy lawn with deficient drainage.
-However, with the right care and know-how, the soil’s condition can be improved in no time.
-Aside from the previously mentioned methods for fixing a waterlogged lawn, there are also some specific ones that apply just to clay soils.
+Heavy ill-drained soils such as clay ones have problems when it comes to water drainage.
+Such soils become heavy and compact when soggy, reducing the levels of oxygen and nutrients in the soil significantly.
+The result is a boggy lawn with deficient drainage.
+However, with the right care and know-how, the soil’s condition can be improved.

 Top-dress the lawn